 From production through to waste, island life requires more thought to go into our behaviour when it comes to consumption.
-Starting on the production level, we practise organic farming on Lambay for the cattle and sheep - ensuring they have a natural free-range lifestyle and with minimum medical intervention unless strictly required.
+Starting on the production level, we practise organic farming on Lambay - ensuring our animals have a natural, free-range lifestyle and with minimum medical intervention.

-Island dwellers put in a food order once a week to come over on the boat, so planning and imagination is required to ensure there is minimal waste without then running out of food by the end of the week!
+Island residents make a weekly only food order, which comes over on the boat, so planning and imagination is required to ensure there is minimal waste without then running out of food by the end of the week!
 Where time permits we make our own bread and we use home grown herbs in our cooking.

-Over the coming years we aim to get the walled vegetable garden back to a level where we can grow the majority of our own fresh produce, saving unnecessary packaging being brought over from the mainland.
-We already use much of the naturally growing ingredients in our cooking, with our top foodies and caterers Monica Wilde, The Edible Flower and Lottie Brook choosing to forage for what they need - be it herbs, garnishes, flowers and fruit; seaweeds, wild mussels and clams; or fresh wallaby meat for stews and mince!
+In recent years and thanks to our wonderful Club Patrons and the hard work of our hospitality assistant cum gardener, we have begun the mammoth task of getting the walled kitchen garden back in action.
+Now we can grow the majority of our own fresh produce, saving unnecessary packaging being brought over from the mainland.
+We already use many of the naturally growing ingredients in our cooking, with our top foodies and caterers Monica Wilde, The Edible Flower and Lottie Brook choosing to forage for what they need - be it herbs, salads, garnishes, flowers and fruit; seaweeds, wild mussels and clams; or fresh wallaby meat for stews and mince!

 Another plan on the horizon will be to set up some bee hives and one day have our own Lambay honey.